markoskal2/sudoku_solver/README.md

-# sudoku_solver
+# Sudoku
-A Sudoku solver in C
+A Sudoku solver in C.
+The file puzzle.txt is the format the sudoku must be in.